 The Four Thirds System utilizes crop-sensor technology to create high-quality digital images, and with Olympus’s camera bodies has come effective in-body image stabilization and impressive weather-sealing.
 While Olympus is hardly at the top of the digital camera pack, it has remained a solid contender in the industry thus far.

 Panasonic began as an electrics company back in 1918 but went on to become the producer of Lumix digital cameras, including the lauded Panasonic Lumix S1R and Panasonic Lumix S1 full-frame mirrorless cameras.
 Panasonic teamed up with Leica to create full-frame mirrorless lenses, resulting in Lumix Leica lenses.

-Despite its recent forays into full-frame mirrorless territory, Panasonic invests much of its business in Micro Four Thirds cameras, having developed the Micro Four Thirds System with Olympus.
+Despite its recent forays into a full-frame mirrorless territory, Panasonic invests much of its business in Micro Four Thirds cameras, having developed the Micro Four Thirds System with Olympus.
 This is reflected in lens compatibility, as you can use Olympus lenses on Panasonic cameras.

-Note that Panasonic also specializes in video recording, and is a leading brand among videographers.
+Note that Panasonic also specializes in video recording and is a leading brand among videographers.

 While Canon and Nikon struggle to catch up to Sony’s mirrorless lineups, Pentax stubbornly remains a producer of full-frame and medium-format DSLRs, including the Pentax K-1 and the Pentax 645 series.